KAMPONGS

-A kampong is traditional Malay water village, where many homes are built on poles over rivers and waterways.
+A kampong is a traditional Malay water village, where many homes are built on poles over rivers and waterways.
 A traditional kampong consists of 20 or 30 thatch- or zinc-roofed wooden huts set on stilts around an estuary or river.
 The residents are typically fishermen or rice farmers.
 Many of the fishermen caught fish with traps and dried them.
 Houses were often set among orchard crops, with rice fields outside the village boundaries.
 Kampongs typically didn’t have any public buildings other than a small mosque.

 In Malaysia, the term kampung (sometimes spelling kampong) in the English language has been defined specifically as "a Malay hamlet or village in a Malay-speaking country".
 In other words, a kampung is defined today as a village in Brunei, Indonesia, Singapore, and Malaysia.
 In Malaysia, a kampung is determined as a locality with 10,000 or fewer people.
 [Source: Wikipedia]